 - brown thread

-- red duck tape (or what ever color your heart box is)
+- red duct tape (or what ever color your heart box is)

 - hole punch